Horticulture VOLUNTEER PROFILE

 INTERVIEW AT NATIONAL TRUST CURRUMBIN WILDLIFE SANCTUARY

-After you have met with Volunteering Gold Coast and they feel the position is suitable for you, you will then be invited to a group interview at Currumbin Wildlife Sanctuary.
-At the interview you will be given detailed information about the program and also assessed on your ability to fulfil the requirements of the role.
+Successful applicants will be invited to attend an interview at Currumbin Wildlife Sanctuary.
+At the interview you will assessed on your ability to fulfil the requirements of the role.
 We want to do our best to ensure you are happy in your role and enjoy your time with us.
-If you are successful, arrangements will be made for you to participate in up to 4 trial shifts so you can try out the role first hand before committing to the program.

 TRIAL SHIFTS AT NATIONAL TRUST CURRUMBIN WILDLIFE SANCTUARY